Via-LA: History

 In April 2023, in what is thought to be the first time that two pool administrators have merged into one, Via Licensing Corp acquired MPEG-LA and formed a new patent pool administrator called Via Licensing Alliance.
 Via President Heath Hoglund will serve as president of the new company.
 MPEG-LA CEO Larry Horn will serve as a Via-LA advisor.

 In April 2025, three licensors of the Via LA HEVC Patent Pool (M&K Holdings, Gensquare, and Tagivan II) filed a patent infringement suit against Microsoft in a German court, alleging unlicensed use of High Efficiency Video Coding (HEVC) technology in several Microsoft products.

 H.265/HEVC licensors

 This is a dynamic list and may never be able to satisfy particular standards for completeness.
 You can help by adding missing items with reliable sources.

-The following organizations hold one or more patents in the Via-LA H.265/HEVC patent pool, this list does not include patents that have been removed from the patent pool nor does it include patents from other patent pools such as Access Advance.
+The following organizations hold one or more patents in the Via-LA H.265/HEVC patent pool, this list does not include patents that have been removed from the patent pool.